 With special thanks to our wonderful sister sites, Doncaster and North Leeds Mumbler for this super blog.

-Admission includes: Pixie Village Trail, Adventure Playground, Cave, Petrifying Well, Wishing Well and Gift Shop.
+Admission includes: Adventure Playground, Mother Shipton’s Cave, Petrifying Well, Wishing Well, Museum and Gift Shop.

 There are three sets of steps in the attraction which are not wheelchair accessible and pushchairs must be parked at the bottom of these steps – we recommend bringing a sling.